 - LHCb Scintillating Fiber detectors (SciFi):

-- 48 out of the 280 Cold Boxes have been produced.
+· All of the 290 Cold Boxes were produced.

 - ALICE Inner Tracker (ITS):